Subscribe To This Site

 Becoming Carbon Neutral:

-There is much talk these days amongst environmentalists and other concerned people about becoming "carbon neutral".
-What does this mean and is it possible?
-And if so, how do we do it?
+There is much talk these days amongst environmentalists and other concerned people about reducing our reliance on carbon emitting industries and technologies.
+Is it possible to reduce our carbon emissions to zero?
+And if so, how could we do it?

 If you are at all interested in green living and the environment you will already be aware that our energy needs are causing climate change.